amankasaudhan07/Plagiarism-Detection/README.md

-# Plagiarsim Checker
+# Plagiarsim Detection

-Plagiarsim checker using cosine algorithm
+Plagiarsim detector using cosine algorithm

 ## How to Run?